 Is soy or almond milk truly milk?
 It depends on the definition of milk, and it looks like that definition could receive similar consideration that the definition of mayonnaise received when Unilever asked the Federal Drug Administration to look into Hampton Creek's use of the word "mayo" on its eggless "Just Mayo" product.
 Unilever argued that labeling an eggless product as mayo was false advertising.

-Along those lines, 32 members of Congress, many of them from large dairy states, have written a letter to the FDA telling the agency to "order manufacturers of plant-based drinks to find some other name," according to NPR.
+Along those lines, 32 members of Congress, many of them from large dairy states, wrote a letter to the FDA in 2017 telling the agency to "order manufacturers of plant-based drinks to find some other name," according to NPR.
 With the backing of the National Milk Producers Federation, an organization that represents dairy farmers, the letter says it is "illegal and misleading" for these products to be called milk and cites the FDA's definition of milk as "the lacteal secretion, practically free from colostrum, obtained by the complete milking of one or more healthy cows (21 CFR 131.110)."

 Looking at that definition, I wonder if it's time to change it.
 This definition not only excludes plant-based milks, it excludes goat milk, sheep milk and other mammal milk that humans consume as traditional milk, to say nothing of ingredients in foods, particularly cheese.
 A strict interpretation of that definition would not only make it illegal for makers of almond milk to label their product as milk, it would also make it illegal for the ingredients list on goat cheese to list "goat milk" as an ingredient.